theryeguy92/HTB-Solar-Lab/README.md

 ![password for openfire via CVE_2023_3215](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/f842cc9a-1aa2-4bb1-9374-cb837859ece1)

-Once we use our credentials we are greeted with the openfire GUI.
+Once we use our credentials, we are greeted with the openfire GUI.

 ![openfire_we_are_in](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/046a66d4-a263-49ca-90d9-82444f688836)